-Yep!
 It’s that time of year again.
-As Fall approaches, influenza is knocking on the door… but this flu season promises to be far from typical.
-We are already smack dab in the middle of a pandemic.
-COVID19 has devastated lives and livelihoods and there is no quick or easy end in sight.
+As fall approaches, influenza is knocking on the door… but this flu season, AGAIN, promises to be far from typical.
+We are smack dab in the middle of a pandemic – still!
+COVID19 has devastated lives and livelihoods.
+The Delta variant is a monster and, even though we now have very highly safe and effective vaccines, not enough people are immunized yet to gain control over the virus.
+There seems to be no quick and easy end in sight.
 Now add to that the potential for just a run-of-the-mill flu season, where millions are infected, hundreds of thousands are hospitalized, and tens of thousands die.
-If we don’t handle this perfect storm of infectious diseases properly, we risk further overwhelming our medical system and seeing unnecessary loss of life and enormous costs to society.
+If we don’t handle this perfect storm of infectious diseases properly, we risk further overwhelming our medical system (whose staffing situations are even more dire than last year) and seeing further unnecessary loss of life and enormous costs to society.
 PREVENTION has never been more important!
 So, read on for your yearly tutorial.
 It’s Flu Vaccine 101: Pandemic Edition!

 This time of year we medical providers spend hours upon hours working to get our patients vaccinated against the flu.
 We KNOW the terrible consequences it causes.
 But we not uncommonly encounter folks who mistakenly think that the flu is no big deal.
 Some have heard faulty information from friends, family or on the Internet where untruths “go viral”, spreading rapidly and with ease, leading to the unfortunate decision not to vaccinate.

 If you are one of those folks considering not getting a flu vaccine this year, PLEASE read on.
 I’m about to let you in on some facts and fictions about the flu shot that may change your mind about this life-saving vaccine.
 Getting the flu vaccine this year will be MORE IMPORTANT THAN EVER!

 But first… a little clarification about the influenza virus.